-Each year the ocean around South Australia’s coastline becomes home to hundreds of whales as they leave the cold Antarctic waters looking for a warmer area to spend the winter during their annual migration and to give birth to the next generation of whales.
+Each year the ocean around South Australia’s coastline becomes home to hundreds of whales as they leave the cold Antarctic waters looking for a warmer area to spend the winter during their annual migration and to give birth to the next generation.
 Here are the best places for South Australia whale watching.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 Whales can actually be found all along the South Australian coast, right from the Victorian border across to the Western Australia border.
 In theory, you could see whales anywhere if you are looking out for them.

 The most common whales found in South Australian waters are Southern Right Whales.
 There is also a good chance that you will see Humpback whales too.
 More rarely, and mostly offshore, it’s possible to see Sperm Whales, Pilot Whales, and even the biggest whales of all, the Blue Whale.

 When it comes to the best time for whale watching South Australia has a season that runs from June to September.
 Unfortunately for us, this coincides with winter here in SA, so standing on a cliff looking out for whales can sometimes be a cold, wet and windy pursuit.

 Seeing these amazing creatures is worth it though, so come prepared with warm, weather-appropriate clothing.
 A waterproof jacket with a hood, for example, is preferable to an umbrella because of the wind.